 4. You don’t need an agency.

+There are several reasons to use a surrogacy agency.
 Agencies are advocates for both parents and surrogates.
 SAI ensures that surrogates and intended parents’ best interest are maintained.
 Simply put, an agency is peace of mind.
 Entering into an independent arrangement runs many risks.
 Should you have a complication or issue with your surrogate or intended parent who would advocate for you?
 If you have insurance issues who would step up and assist you?
-While surrogacy is a beautiful thing complications in many facets do arise and an agency is there to help you through those issues.
+While surrogacy is a beautiful thing, complications in many facets do arise and an agency is there to help you through those issues.

 5. All agencies are created equal.